mpaepper/dotfiles/README.md

 config push
 ```
 ## Credits
-The setup is taken from https://news.ycombinator.com/item?id=11071754
+The git repo setup with the config alias is taken from https://news.ycombinator.com/item?id=11071754